Former Cardinal CEO files countersuit to retain severance

 An email exchange between the former executives took place after Topping’s termination by the former board.
 The board agreed to allow Topping to remain as CEO through Nov.
 30.

 The context, according to Meyers, was Topping’s work to secure venture capital or private equity for a private startup business, potentially to compete against Cardinal in the planned Medicaid reform marketplace with Cardinal’s confidential financial and operational information in hand.

 “I can’t wait until we’re rich,” Murphy wrote.
 Topping answered, “I’ve made great progress on that front.” (emphasis added).

 Topping’s lawsuit claims he was gathering information to create a healthcare smartphone app.

-Posted on May 16, 2018, in "Single State Agency", Administrative Costs, Alleged Overpayment, Audits, Behavioral health, Cardinal Innovations, DHHS, Knicole Emanuel, Lawsuit, Legal Analysis, Managed Care, Medicaid, Medicaid Attorney, Medicaid Audits, Medicaid Providers, Medicaid Services, North Carolina and tagged Behavioral health, Behavioral Health Care Providers, Cardinal, Cardinal CEO, Cardinal Innovations, Knicole Emanuel, Managed care, Managed Care Organizations, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Behavioral Health, Medicaid recipients, Medicaid Tax Dollars, Potomac Law, Potomac Law Group, Richard Topping, Topping, Topping Lawsuit.
+Posted on May 16, 2018, in "Single State Agency", Administrative Costs, Alleged Overpayment, Behavioral health, Cardinal Innovations, Knicole Emanuel, Lawsuit, Legal Analysis, Managed Care, Medicaid, Medicaid Attorney, Medicaid Audits, Medicaid Providers, Medicaid Services, Medicare and Medicaid Provider Audits, NC DHHS, North Carolina and tagged Behavioral health, Behavioral Health Care Providers, Cardinal, Cardinal CEO, Cardinal Innovations, Knicole Emanuel, Managed care, Managed Care Organizations, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Behavioral Health, Medicaid recipients, Medicaid Tax Dollars, Potomac Law, Potomac Law Group, Richard Topping, Topping, Topping Lawsuit.
 Bookmark the permalink.
 1 Comment.